Hyperonic neutron stars: reconciliation between nuclear properties and NICER and LIGO/VIRGO results: Final Remarks

 In the realm of astrophysical constraint, this EoS is able to reproduce masses above 2.00$M_\odot$ even when hyperons are present.
 It also produces $R_{1.4}~<~13.32$, km $M_{DU} > 1.50M_\odot$, $\Lambda_{1.4}~<~580$ and $R_{2.0}~>11.85$, km; thus satisfying all the main astrophysical bounds.

+{ The applications of this new parametrization can be extended in a large branch of areas.
+As I presented only infinite symmetric and beta stable nuclear matters at zero temperature, results concerning finite temperature effects, finite nuclei, magnetic and electric fields, pasta phase, and so on, are still open.}

-Before I finish, it is worth to point that PREX2 experiments has pointed for much lager values for both, the slope $L$, as well the tidal parameter $\Lambda_{1.4}$ and the radius of the canonical star~\cite{PREX2}.
+Before I finish, it is worth pointing out that PREX2 experiments have pointed for much larger values for both, the slope $L$, as well the tidal parameter $\Lambda_{1.4}$ and the radius of the canonical star~\cite{PREX2}.
 These results can be far beyond the most acceptable values coming from several different studies and still needs confirmation.
-Nevertheless, if the PREX2 results turn out to be true, that does not imply in a strong modification in the presented EoS.
-Only the $g_{\rho,N}$ coupling constant and the $\Lambda_{\omega\rho}$ parameter will needed to be modified.
+Nevertheless, if the PREX2 results turn out to be true, that does not imply a strong modification in the presented EoS.
+Only the $g_{\rho,N}$ coupling constant and the $\Lambda_{\omega\rho}$ parameter will be needed to be modified.
 The same is true if the slope needs to be lowered.

+{ A similar case is a recent criticism in the results of ref.~\cite{Daniel} that I use as a constraint in Fig.~\ref{F1}.
+While ref.~\cite{Dutra2014,Rafa2011,LopesEPL} accept the results, using them as a constraint, others as ref.~\cite{PRLTan} suggest that those results are flawed, once they do not take into account finite temperature effects, as well the possibility of deconfinement.
+Nevertheless, the validity or not of the results from ref.~\cite{Daniel} will depend on additional HIC analyzes.}

 {\bf Acknowledgments:} The author is eternally grateful to Debora P. Menezes for the many (MANY) English correction, and for almost seven years of tutelage.